 We currently run beginner, intermediate, and experienced backpacking trips.
 Our trips are primarily in the Mid-Atlantic and Northeastern Regions and may run from one night out to a full week and are run all four seasons of the year.

-A backpacking workshop will be offered in 2014 for anyone interested in becoming a backpacker or who would like updated information.
-Please contact our chair for detailed information.
+A backpacking workshop is generally offered each year for anyone interested in becoming a backpacker or who would like updated information.
+Please contact our backpacking chair for detailed information.
 There will be subsequent trips to sign up for in which to use this newly acquired knowledge.

 Our chapter does have several backpacks for beginners to rent for a nominal fee to get their feet wet.
 Most of us are willing to share equipment such as filters, stoves, etc. to help newcomers learn about equipment prior to making the investment.
 Intermediate and experienced backpackers must provide their own equipment.
 The equipment varies greatly by choice of the backpacker and the season.